How big will the group be?

 Kuna is the official currency in Croatia.
-We recommend having some cash with you for payment as credit cards might not be accepted in small villages.
-ATMs will be available mostly every second day.
+We recommend having some cash with you for payment, as some shops and restaurants might not accept credit cards in small villages.
+ATMs will be available almost every second day.

-Villages you will be visiting along the way will mostly have a supermarket or a little shop.
+Villages you will visit along the way will mostly have a supermarket or a little shop.

 What about water?